mojtabamehri/mojtabamehri/README.md

 Hi there! 👋
-I’m a data analyst excited to learn and grow in the world of data.
+I’m a data analyst, excited to learn and grow in the world of data.
 This is my personal space to explore and practice skills in:

 - __Python__ — for data analysis and automation